JuniperPhoton/SwitchDecor/README.md

 An app to help you adding frame to your favorite screenshots from Nintendo Switch.

-This project is written in Flutter, supporting both iOS and Android platform.
+This project is written in [Flutter](https://flutter.dev/), supporting both iOS and Android platform.

-Visit the [official website](https://juniperphoton.net/switchdecor/) to download the pre-release apk, or download the open beta in [Google Play Store](https://play.google.com/store/apps/details?id=com.juniperphoton.switchdecor).
+Visit the [official website](https://juniperphoton.net/switchdecor/) to download the apk, or download in [Google Play Store](https://play.google.com/store/apps/details?id=com.juniperphoton.switchdecor).

-**It's coming to TestFlight in App Store.**
+**It's coming to App Store.**

 Some features: